 Catalytic buildings put the urban challenge clearly on our road-map: converting all our cities to sustainable, healthier, and more resilient places.
 They do so by making not just that one new building sustainable, but by contributing to the sustainability of the society it inhabits – one neighborhood after the other.
 We won’t resolve our urban challenge until this is the case.

 The essence of a sustainable city is to move forward into the future without deteriorating the environment it relies on to survive.
-This requires a different way of looking at real estate development and adopting a new value perspective.
+This requires a different way of looking at real estate development and adopting a new value perspective which if you feel interested you might also want to See this guide to learn more about marketing ideas for realtors.
 Combined with innovation which is currently used in sustainable building renovations, this enables a resolution for sustainable cities in the next 20-30 years.

 This isn’t just wishful thinking.